fusionalliance/starter-kit/README.md

 ## Usage

-### As a package

-TODO: Package needs to be on npm or something

-1. **Install starter kit package**: `npm install -g fusion-starter-kit`
+### Local starter kit development

+1. Clone the starter-kit repo to your machine.
+1. In the fusion starter-kit repo run `npm link`.
+This will create a global link to your local files.
-1. Run `fusion-starter-kit` in the terminal in a folder where you would like to initialize a project
+1. You can now run `fusion-starter-kit` in the command line to run the package.
 1. The starter kit will ask you which framework you would like to use - select one
     - Answer any additional prompts
+    - Wait for it to finish running
 1. Run `npm install`

-### Local starter kit development

-1. In the fusion starter-kit repo run `npm link`.
-This will create a global link to your local files.
-1. You can now run `fusion-starter-kit` in the command line to run the package with local changes
+1. Your project is now ready to go.
+You can run it with `npm run dev`

+### As a package

+TODO: Package needs to be on npm or something

 ### Scripts